Shuja-ud-Din Muhammad Khan: Rise to power

 Shuja ud-Din succeeded Tanib Ali Khan as the faujdar of Sylhet in 1719 for a year.
 He was known to have granted a sanad to the Mufti family during his term, before being succeeded by Shukrullah Khan.
 In absence of a direct heir, Nawab Murshid Quli Khan nominated his grandson Sarfaraz Khan to the masnad (throne) of Bengal.
 Murshid Quli Khan died in 1727 and Sarfaraz Khan was to ascend to the masnad.

 Then, Shuja ud-din was the Subahdar of Odisha with Alivardi Khan as his Naib (Deputy).
 Murshid Quli was not generally pleased of the inclusive and people friendly policies of Shuja ud-Din.
 Accordingly, when Sarfaraz Khan was announced heir, Shuja ud-Din was disturbed at the idea of being in the employment of his son.
 Alivardi Khan and his brother Haji Ahmed convinced Shuja ud-Din that he himself was more suitable for this position.
 With support from Alivardi and Haji he made preparations for a take over.
 He received support from Mughal Emperor, Muhammad Shah in Delhi, who was ready to help him.
 Shuja ud-Din marched at the head of a large army towards Murshidabad, the capital of the Nawabs of Bengal.
-To avoid a conflict in the family, the dowager Begum of Murshid Quli Khan intervened; and her son-in-law Shuja-ud-Din ascended to the Masnad of Bengal after Sarfaraz Kahn abidicated in favour of his father.
+To avoid a conflict in the family, the dowager Begum of Murshid Quli Khan intervened; and her son-in-law Shuja-ud-Din ascended to the Masnad of Bengal after Sarfaraz Kahn abdicated in favour of his father.
 By August 1727, Shuja-ud-Din was firmly established and recognised as the second Nawab of Bengal.

 As a sign of gratitude for supporting him, he sent a large amount of money from his revenue collection to the Mughal Emperor Muhammad Shah and in return the Mughals recognised him as Motamul ul-Mulk (Guardian of the country), Shuja ud-Daula (Hero of the state) and Asad Jang (Lion in War), establishing diplomatic ties.
-He also received the personal Mansab of a Haft Hazari, with seven thousand troopers, besides a fringed Palki (palanquin), together with the insignia of the Mahi Order, and a Khilat consisting of six pieces of robes, precious stones, a jewel-mounted sword, and a royal elephant with a horse.
+He also received the personal Mansab of a Haft Hazari, with seven thousand troopers, besides a fringed Palki, together with the insignia of the Mahi Order, and a Khilat consisting of six pieces of robes, precious stones, a jewel-mounted sword, and a royal elephant with a horse.